H.R. 2196: National Emergency Medical Services Memorial Extension Act

 Who benefits from H.R.
 2196?

-EMS workers and their families
+EMS workers and the families of fallen responders

 The National Emergency Medical Services Memorial Foundation